-Put systems in place for pupils to confidently report abuse

-Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils

-Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback

-Pupils are reassured that they can talk to adults in school if they do not feel safe either at home or in school.

-Feeling safe in school and concerns about safety are addressed through the PSHE curriculum.
+- > Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Pupils are reassured that they can talk to adults in school if they do not feel safe either at home or in school. - > Feeling safe in school and concerns about safety are addressed through the PHSE curriculum. - > Identity of DSL is printed in their homework diaries.